 Why is Pea Royd such a “popular” (deadly?) climb?
-Check its profile on our climb page - it is a brute at 14.2% average grade with 3 brutal+ sections of (a) 18.1% for 60 meters beginning at 400 m), (b) 160 meters of 16.9% beginning at 600 m) and the punch in the stomach final stretch (24.4% for 100 m to the finish - last 20 meters = 27.5%)
+Check its profile on our climb page -- it is a brute at 14.2% average grade with three brutal sections of (a) 18.1% for 60 meters beginning at 400 m, (b) 160 meters of 16.9% beginning at 600 m, and the punch in the stomach final stretch of 24.4% for 100 m to the finish, with the last 20 meters equalling 27.5%.

 Looking back at 27.5% final stretch.

-Finish of the final Stage (3) of Tour de Yorkshire in Stonebridge
+Finish of the final Stage (3) of Tour de Yorkshire in Stonebridge.

-Steepest ½ kilometer begins at 600 meters (16.6%)
+Steepest ½ kilometer begins at 600 meters (16.6%).

 “Pea Royd Lane has been the venue for the national hill climb championships in 2009 and will be the venue in 2014.
 It is a classic hill climb length- relatively short and steep with a few sharp corners to make it really testing.
 The gradient is variable from fairly shallow at the bottom to a gradient of up to 20% near the top.”
-More

 “The next climb was a little outside of Sheffield, near Stocksbridge and Simon talks about the climb taking you from "industrial valley to peaceful moorland" and that it is an incredibly accurate way of putting it.
 You start your climb right at the bottom of this industrial valley.

 With all these massive rusty steel girders surrounding you, you hop on the bike and hope that your legs will have the same resilience.
 Before hiking yourself up the steep, steep hill.
 I liked this hill a lot - Simon gives it an 8/10 and it starts fairly steep, as you exit the small town.”